How-to: Nagios on Raspberry Pi

 sudo apt install -y autoconf build-essential wget unzip apache2 apache2-utils php libgd-dev snmp libnet-snmp-perl gettext libssl-dev wget bc gawk dc libmcrypt-dev

-Then download, unzip and install Nagios itself:
+Then download, unzip and install the latest version of Nagios itself:

-cd /tmp/nagioscore-nagios-4.4.6/
+cd nagioscore-master

 ./configure --with-httpd-conf=/etc/apache2/sites-enabled